 Nikujaga quite literally translates to “meat and potatoes” - niku means "meat" and jaga means "potatoes" in Japanese.
-It's a comfort food and the Japanese version of beef stew, however, the beef in Nikujaga is added more for flavor than substance.
+It's a comfort food, and the Japanese version of beef stew.
+The beef in Nikujaga is added more for flavor than substance.
 This is a real workhorse of the Japanese home kitchen.
-It's high in energy, low on prep time and very tasty.
+It's high in energy, low on prep time, and very tasty.

 Potatoes used in Nikujaga are anything you like.
 If you like soft and fluffy, use Russet potatoes.
-Or if you like smooth and creamy, use Yukon.
+If you like smooth and creamy, use Yukon.
 Russet potatoes, because they are soft, tend to dissolve in the broth, but that makes this dish taste good, too.

 Nikujaga is traditionally seasoned with soy sauce, sugar, and mirin which gives it a savory sweet taste, but you could have some fun here and season it with ginger, garlic, tomatoes, and herbs.